Information for Family Members Assigned to a U.S. Overseas Mission

 This hiring mechanism is used by , Peace Corps, and other federal agencies authorized to use it.
 The PSC is subject to government contracting authorities and does not confer retirement benefits or U.S. government service credit.

 Note: The preceding information is a thumbnail sketch.
 Federal hiring mechanisms are complex and may have different implications depending on the employment history of the individual.
 Please consult a Human Resources Officer and the complete regulations in 3 FAM 8200.

 In addition to the positions advertised at post, the Department of State has three employment programs that have centrally-managed hiring in coordination with post.
-These programs can be an additional employment option for family members who meet the eligibility requirements and are assigned to an overseas post with an eligible position.
+These programs can be an additional employment option for family members who meet the eligibility requirements and are assigned to an overseas post.